semuconsulting/pyubx2/README.md

 ---
 ## <a name="cli">Command Line Utility</a>

 If `pyubx2` is installed using pip, a command line utility `gnssdump` is automatically installed into the Python 3 scripts (bin) directory.
 This utility is capable of streaming and parsing both NMEA and UBX data from any data stream (including Serial and File) to the terminal or to designed NMEA and/or UBX protocol handlers.
-It utilises the `pynmeapgs` library for NMEA data and `pyubx2` for UBX data.
+It utilises the `pynmeapgs` library for NMEA data and `pyubx2` for UBX data. `gnssdump` can also return (*but not decode*) any RTCM3 data in the stream.

 The utility can output data in a variety of formats; parsed (1), raw binary (2), hexadecimal string (4), tabulated hexadecimal (8) or any combination thereof.